View Marvel Benton's Obituary on HJNews.com and share memories

 July 9, 1923 - March 25, 2019

-Marvel Cooley Benton, 95, longtime resident of Idaho Falls, Idaho, passed away peacefully in Preston, Idaho, on March 25, 2019.
+Marvel Cooley Benton, 95, a beloved wife, mother, and grandma, and longtime resident of Idaho Falls, Idaho, passed away peacefully in Preston, Idaho, on March 25, 2019.

-Marvel was born July 9, 1923, in Newton, Utah, the second of eight children of Marvel Griffin and Marcus R. Cooley, Jr. She was raised mainly on a small farm in Newton, and spent any free time she had reading, roller skating, and hunting for wildflowers with her siblings.
-Marvel graduated from North Cache High School in Richmond, Utah, in 1941, and attended Utah State Agriculture College in Logan, Utah, until she married her sweetheart, David E. Benton, on February 2, 1944.
+Marvel was born July 9, 1923, in Newton, Utah, the second of eight children born to Marvel Griffin and Marcus R. Cooley Jr. She was raised on a small farm in Newton and spent her free time reading, roller skating, and hunting for wildflowers with her siblings.
+Marvel graduated from North Cache High School in Richmond, Utah, in 1941, and attended Utah State Agriculture College in Logan, Utah.
+Marvel married her sweetheart, David E. Benton, on February 2, 1944.
 They were sealed in the Hawaiian Temple on June 22, 1946, while David was stationed in Hawaii.
 David and Marvel celebrated 72 years of marriage in 2016.

 Marvel and David raised seven children and spent the majority of their married life in Idaho Falls.
-Outside of her busy home life, Marvel found time to pursue her love of flowers through an extensive home garden, cultivating over 100 varieties of irises, as well many other types of flowers.
-She enjoyed stitchery and collecting dolls, figurines, and plates as well.
-Marvel also followed Aggie sports, and was a particularly devoted fan of USU basketball, despite their abbreviated performance in this year's NCAA tournament.
+Outside of her busy home life, Marvel found time to pursue her love of flowers through an extensive home garden, cultivating over 100 varieties of irises, as well as many other types of flowers.
+She enjoyed genealogy, stitchery and collecting dolls, figurines, and decorative plates.
+Marvel followed Aggie sports and was a particularly devoted fan of USU basketball, despite their abbreviated performance in this year's NCAA tournament.

 Marvel's mother and father both encouraged reading and education, and Marvel instilled this in her children and grandchildren.
 She followed in the footsteps of her father and other family educators by returning to Utah State to earn her teaching degree Cum Laude in 1971.
 She taught fifth grade for 15 years at A.H.
 Bush School in Idaho Falls, ID, until she retired in 1986.